Photo by Martin Falbisoner

 Dubrovnik’s main Game of Thrones sites for fans:

-Pile Gate area: The extraordinary main gate of the Old City — the Braavos filming location for multiple Arya Stark scenes.
+Pile Gate area: The main gate of the Old City — the Braavos filming location for multiple Arya Stark scenes.

 FAQ